-Colds and flu can leave you with a hoarse or raspy voice for a week or two, but if the change in your vocal chords has been going on longer than that, it may be caused by a tumor affecting the nerves to your vocal chords.
+Colds and flu can leave you with a hoarse or raspy voice for a week or two, but if the change in your vocal cords has been going on longer than that, it may be caused by a tumor affecting the nerves to your vocal cords.

 6. Unexplained weight loss, no appetite